Fiserv/universal-commerce/recipes/vault_credit_card_gift_card.md

 **Here you will have 2 options to obtain a nonce:**

-1) By Encrypting PAN details using POST \- /v1/account\-tokens API call.
+A) By Encrypting PAN details using POST \- /v1/account\-tokens API call.

-2) Through Hosted Pages (if applicable).
+B) Through Hosted Pages (if applicable).
 A nonce is generated through hosted pages after a user submits credit card details.

-## 1) Encrypt PAN details using POST /v1/account-tokens
+## 3A) Encrypt PAN details using POST /v1/account-tokens

 <ins> HTTP Header parameters for this API <ins>